CURRICULUM VITAE 2015

 · Award-winning social marketing program set a new record for condom distribution in DC, over 5 million, a ten-fold increase since 2007

-· 72% decrease in the number of newly diagnosed HIV cases attributable to injection drug use during the rapid scale of needle exchange in the city
+· Decreased new HIV infections by half over five year period and decreased disparities, including 72% decrease in the number of newly diagnosed HIV cases attributable to injection drug use during the rapid scale of needle exchange in the city

-· Cost saving blood-based rapid testing included as a part of the HIV testing program
+· Introduced cost saving blood-based rapid testing included as a part of the HIV testing program

 International health consultant

 Worked as an independent contractor for the World Health Organization (WHO), US Agency for International Development (USAID), the government of Kuwait and Duke University, the National Medical Association (NMA), and InterAction.
 Acted as adviser and lead for the development, monitoring, coordination, and implementation of projects for clients including the governments of Kuwait, Kazakhstan, and Southern Sudan.
-Identified and assessed emerging health issues, and advised senior health leadership and senior staff of potential and emerging problem areas, including development of a national pharmaceutical formulary system.
-Served as Medical Advisor to the Board of the National Association of People Living with AIDS and conceptualized treatments support role.
+Identified and assessed emerging health issues, and advised senior health leadership and senior staff of potential and emerging problem areas, including development of national health research policy.
+Served as Medical Advisor to the Board of the National Association of People Living with AIDS around research advocacy role of that organization.

 WHO consultant activities:

-· Spearheaded development of a strategic plan for the emerging nation of Southern Sudan.
-Spent extensive time in Juba implementing the planning process.
+· Spearheaded development of a national strategic plan for the emerging nation of Southern Sudan.
+Spent extensive time in Juba implementing the planning process including national health science policy.
 Worked with the government in Juba and international agencies.
 The planning process involved all the major components of the Department of Health, USAID, and the World Bank

 · Credited with implementing new directions in research policy for the Global Forum, the body associated with WHO that addresses issues of research policy in developing countries.
 Through consultations with senior staff and written reports, helped formulate a new approach that focuses research efforts on essential national health needs